European corruption watchdog calls Macedonia ‘disappointing’

 Macedonia’s conservative main opposition VMRO-DPMNE party on Friday sharply criticized the leftist government in response to the report.
 It said Prime Minister Zoran Zaev should know the country “would not get into NATO and the EU” unless it tackles crime and corruption.

-After Macedonia signed a deal with Greece settling a decades-old dispute, the European Union indicated Skopje could start the accession process, but urged authorities to deliver results in reforms, particularly in fighting corruption.
+After Macedonia signed a deal with Greece settling a decades-old dispute on Macedonia’s name, the European Union indicated Skopje could start the accession process, but urged authorities to deliver results in reforms, particularly in fighting corruption.